nanograv/PINT/docs/examples/build_model_from_scratch.md

 To view all the components in `TimingModel` instance, we can use the property `.components`, which returns a dictionary (name as the key, component instance as the value).

-Internally, the components are stored in a list(ordered list, you will see why this is important below) according to their types.
-All the delay type of components (subclasses of `DelayComponent` class) are stored in the `DelayComponent_list`, and the phase type of components (subclasses of `PhaseComponent` class) in the `PhaseComponent_list`.
+Internally, the components are stored in the `.model_sectors`, a dictionary with the component type name as the key and `ModelSector` subclasses as the value. `ModelSector` class also have the methods to collect results from each component.
+For instance, `DelaySector` has `delay()` that compute the total delay from all the `DelayComponet` objects and `PhaseSector` has `phase()` for total phase.
+But these methods can be accessed from the `TimingModel` class.

 ```python
 # print the components in the timing model